isl-org/Open3D/docs/getting_started.in.rst

     In general, we recommend using a
     `virtual environment <https://docs.python-guide.org/dev/virtualenvs/>`_
     or `conda environment <https://docs.conda.io/en/latest/miniconda.html>`_.
-    Otherwise, depending on the configurations, ``pip3`` may be needed for Python 3, or the ``--user`` option may need to be used to avoid permission issues.
+    Otherwise, depending on the configurations, you may need ``pip3``  for Python 3, or the ``--user`` option to avoid permission issues.
 For example:

     .. code-block:: bash